Colorado, USA, 1979

 Everett’s work is hypnotic, transcendental and disturbing whilst simultaneously pervading a mesmerising quality.
 Subtle yet direct, it does not spell out for you what you should see but rather opens your mind to numerous transformative possibilities.
 It is twisted yet brings you clarity and straddles the line between disorder and decay, order and beauty.
 Indeed, it is the perfection of the defected.
 And presented before you, mid process, mid existence, it is wondrous and reduces you to the core of your being, unmasked by something before you that accepts your vulnerability, for it also is in this with you.

-Jeremy Everett is a highly celebrated emerging artist who has held solo exhibitions in Los Angeles, New York, Paris and Hong Kong, amongst other locations.
-Everett recently held a residency at Hooper Projects in Los Angeles and has been exhibited at the Museum of Contemporary Art, Chicago.
-Everett’s practice has been extensively featured in publications and critical reviews including Phaidon, l’Officiel de l’Art, Muse Magazine, The New York Times, The Smithsonian Magazine, Flash Art, Modern Painters and ArtReview, amongst others.
+Jeremy Everett is a highly celebrated emerging artist who has held solo exhibitions in Los Angeles, New York, San Francisco, Paris and Hong Kong, amongst other locations.
+Everett recently participated in a group show at Espacio Tenerife de las Artes and has been exhibited at the Museum of Contemporary Art, Chicago.
+Everett’s practice has been extensively featured in publications and critical reviews including Centerfold Magazine, Phaidon, l’Officiel de l’Art, Muse Magazine, The New York Times, The Smithsonian Magazine, Flash Art, Modern Painters and ArtReview, amongst others.

 Clement Greenberg, ‘Modernist Painting’, In J. O’Brian (Ed.)
 Clement Greenberg: The Collected Essays and Criticism, Chicago: University of Chicago Press, (1993), p.
 85-93